gbernstein/gbdes/README.md

 When the codes are built, the executables of the C++, as well as copies of Python executables, are in the `bin/` directory.
 Put this in your path or move them where you please - there is no `make install` yet.
 The `LD_LIBRARY_PATH` environment variable will need to be set to reach your FFTW, yaml-cpp, TMV, Eigen, and MKL libraries.

+A typical workflow for deriving photometric and astrometric homogenization models for a load of exposures would use these programs:
+1. Create object catalogs from your exposures with your favorite software and store them into FITS files with one binary table extension for the objects in each detector.
+These codes will also look for critical information in the headers of these catalogs, such as a starting WCS (e.g. from _SCAMP_) good enough to permit matching.
+Catalogs of reference objects (e.g. Gaia positions) can be included.
+2. For DECam images, I run the `compresscat.py` script to filter the catalogs down to the useful stellar objects, get rid of the "LDAC" formatting output by _SExtractor,_ and to install in the headers various useful quantities like aperture corrections and the MJD at the midpoint of the exposure.
+3. `configure.py` collects all the meta-data from the catalogs and creates a `.config` file holding FITS binary tables describing all of the exposures, instruments, fields, etc. in the data.
+4. `WCSFoF` reads the `.config` file then uses a friends-of-friends matching algorithm to link together all detections of common objects found in distinct exposures.
+This information is combined with the `.config` input into an `.fof` file of FITS tables.
+5. For DECam data I run `decamDCR.py` on the `.fof` file to calculate airmasses and parallactic angles for each exposure, and to calculate and save the expected differential chromatic refraction (DCR) needed when doing precision astrometry later.
+6. I also run `recenter.py` which recalculates the optic-axis RA and Dec for each exposure and saves this into the `.fof` file.
+7. `PhotoFit` does the big job of optimizing the parameters of a photometric model to maximize agreement between magnitudes measured in different exposures of the same source.
+There are many configuration inputs.
+The main output is a `.photo` file specifying the resultant model.
+8. `MagColor` can be run once there are `.photo` models for multiple filters.
+It calculates mean magnitudes and colors for all of the objects by combining the data from all exposures.
+This step can be iterated with `PhotoFit` to allow chromatic photometric models.
+9. `WCSFit` does the next big job of optimizing the parameters of an astrometric model to maximize agreement among the exposures and any reference catalogs.
+Again, very complicated configuration, and the output is an `.astro` file.

+The `allfit.py` script is meant to orchestrate this process but is not yet generally useful.

+Once the models have been derived, we can use them in various ways:
+* `ApplyPhoto` and `ApplyWCS` take as input an ASCII list of object pixel positions / magnitudes and will output calibrated mags / positions according to the derived `.photo` and `.astro` models, respectively.
+* `Photo2DESDM` turns a `.photo` model into a full-resolution image in a format to be used as a flat-field correction ("star flat") by DES Data Managment.
+* `DrawAstro` likewise produced pixelized versions of the astrometric solutions.
+It can also produce FITS-format WCS headers of the TPV type that approximate the solutions.
+* `DrawPhoto` will make an image of what the photometric solution looks like when all the DECam detectors are combined.

+Other programs here of some utility for DECam processing:
+* `DECamMosaic` will paste together individual-CCD images from DECam into a lower-resolution sky-coordinate FITS image for the full focal plane.
+* `ListClipped` can be used to save a list of detections discarded as outliers by `PhotoFit` or `WCSFit`, which can then be used as given to other fitting steps as objects to be ignored.
+* `Tpv2Pixmap` converts ASCII versions of the FITS TPV WCS solutions into the more general YAML format used by the `.astro` files.
+* `UpdateHeaders` is something I use to add/replace header values in DECam images with new values before processing them.

 ## Notes
 * The `tests` programs are not functional yet, don't try to build them.